Best Alaska Cruise and Train Tours

 Kamloops

-Kamloops was established by the Shuswap First Nation and served as a trading post before it was incorporated.
+Kamloops’ first inhabitants were members of the Secwepemc nation of Interior Salish-speaking peoples and the town served as a trading post before it was incorporated.
 Whether you visit before or after your Alaskan cruise, Kamloops is a great place to stop on your Canadian rail tour.

 View of downtown Kamloops with river and rolling hills